 How to Apply for the Brazil Visa for US Citizens

 My parents went to Brazil in February 2018 and had to jump through a lot of hoops to get the Brazil visa for US citizens.
 We were lucky that things changed and the Brazil visa for US citizens was now an e-visa.
-The process was simple, just apply here and pay $44 per person.
-You will receive your visa in a few days barring you upload correct and easy to read documents.
+The process was simple, paying $44 per person and receiving our visas in a few days.
 If you’re going on your Brazil vacation after June 16th you don’t have to do anything.
 Starting June 17 there will be no required visa to go to Brazil for US citizens.

 Vaccines Needed for a Brazil Vacation